 FISMA

-The FISMA defines minimal requirements for security to maintain threat prevention to national-level agency systems.
-The Act aligns with active laws, executive orders, and directives to address cybersecurity procedures compliance within the information security programs.
-The framework scope covers information system inventory, maintains system security plan & controls, conducts risk assessments, and ensures continuous monitoring.
+The FISMA defines minimal requirements for security to maintain threat prevention for national-level agency systems.
+The Act aligns with active laws, executive orders, and directives to address compliance with cybersecurity procedures within the information security programs.
+The framework scope covers information system inventory, maintains system security plan and controls, conducts risk assessments, and ensures continuous monitoring.

 PCI-DSS